Daniel-KM/Omeka-S-module-Access/README.md

 automatically too in listings.
 Preview will be available for media too.
 The value of this property can be private or public.

-Important: public medias are never restricted, so you need to set them private.
+**Important**: public medias are never restricted, so you need to set them private.

 Note that a public item can have a private media and vice-versa.
 So, most of the time, the value should be set in the metadata of the media.
 The value can be specified for the item too to simplify management.